sounique77/sounique77/README.md

- 🔭 I’m currently working on Scala applications for fraud prevention.
+ 🔭 I’m currently working on Scala applications for fraud prevention with [Xander Talent] (https://www.xandertalent.com/)

  👩‍🔬 Data grad @JustIT(Cohort3) and enrolled for Machine Learning Bootcamp with